Pinoy Family Recipes

 Pininyahang Manok Ingredients

-• Chicken: The chicken pieces soak up all the tasty flavors from the sauce, making each bite juicy and delicious.
+Chicken pieces absorb the flavorful sauce, making every bite juicy and delicious.

-• Garlic and Onion: Garlic and onion create a flavorful base that adds great aroma and taste to the dish.
+These aromatics create a savory base that adds aroma and depth to the dish.

-• Fish Sauce and Black Pepper: Fish sauce adds a savory depth of flavor, while black pepper brings a touch of spice that balances the sweetness.
+Fish sauce provides a savory depth, while black pepper adds a gentle spice that balances the flavors.

-• Potatoes, Carrots, and Bell Peppers: These veggies add color, texture, and a bit of natural sweetness, making the dish hearty and satisfying.
+Potatoes, Carrots, and Bell Peppers – Add color, texture, and natural sweetness, making the dish hearty and satisfying.

 How To Cook Pininyahang Manok